MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/developer/sample-work-solutions.md

 # Sample: Work with solutions

-This sample shows how to how to perform the following actions with solutions:
+This sample shows how to perform the following actions with solutions:

 - Create a publisher.
 - Retrieve the default publisher.